 A cohort of four University of Chicago undergraduate research assistants and faculty advisors embarked on the second annual Galápagos Urbanization & Sustainable Development study, which will explore evolution of the built environment and resource consumption on the Galápagos Islands.
 The 6-week research study is led jointly by the University of Chicago’s Mansueto Institute for Urban Innovation and the Program on the Global Environment (PGE), and is a partnership among the University of Chicago, Universidad San Francisco de Quito (USFQ), and the Melbourne School of Design (MSD).

 Most people associate the Galápagos Islands with Darwin, evolution, and a natural ecosystem with incredible biodiversity.
 However, the archipelago is urbanizing rapidly – what were once small fishing villages are now dense towns with populations in the tens of thousands – and shows no signs of slowing its growth.
-This isolated environment presents a unique opportunity for urban scientists to measure the relationship between human development and the natural environment, and to identify development management strategies that address the needs of both people and the myriad species endemic to the islands.
+This isolated environment presents a unique opportunity to measure the relationship between human development and the natural environment, and to identify development management strategies that address the needs of both people and the myriad species endemic to the islands.
 By analyzing this microcosm, the Mansueto Institute for Urban Innovation, PGE, and local research partners aim to define macro processes that can inform sustainable development best practices for urban areas around the world.

 The 2019 study represents the first time the University of Chicago will lead a key piece of the research to create critical geographic and graphical resources on which to build future urban development research.